Colloquium d’Informatique de Sorbonne Université

 (Second prize) Camille Couprie: Graph-based variational optimization and applications in computer vision

 Image processing and analysis techniques are prevalent in various fields, such as medical imaging, materials analysis, or photography.
 They are based on techniques such as image segmentation, i.e., the extraction of patterns or objects, for the purpose of quantification or visualization.
 The classical “Watershed” segmentation algorithm “floods” the image to extract contours in the areas where different catchment basins meet.
 This technique is widely used in image processing, due to its linear complexity and to its ability to segment images in an arbitrary large number of regions.
+The main result of my PhD shows how Watershed can be used to optimize a cost function that is very popular in computer vision and image processing.
+This work has two main impacts:

 1. It provides a unified model for variational segmentation algorithms.